 If you only purchase one type of insurance, it might as well be health insurance.
 Costs for health care are very expensive, and grow each year at a steep rate.
 Unfortunately, some people only discover how costly health care can be after they are hit with high medical expenses.
-The number one cause for bankruptcies in the United States is staggering medical bills.
+One of the top causes for bankruptcies is staggering medical bills.
 Also, your health is directly related to your ability to work and provide income for your family.
 Should you become ill, you will want to have access to the best health care you can afford so that you can return to work and provide for your family as quickly as possible.
 Should you come down with a chronic illness, you will want to have access to ongoing treatments (which can be very expensive).
 Health insurance offsets the cost of medical care, and it needs to be an integral part of your safety net.
 At the very minimum, you need coverage that will kick in if you experience a catastrophic illness or injury.

 The most affordable type of health insurance is Group Insurance.
 This is the type of health insurance offered by employers to their employees.
 Group insurance is cheaper than Individual Insurance (the other kind of health insurance) because in group insurance, risks are spread over a large group.
 There is no "pool" available to spread out risks when Individual Insurance is sold, so costs are typically higher for this type of coverage.

 There are multiple types of Group Insurance available, including Fee-for-Service, Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), Point-of-Service (POS), and Medical Spending Accounts (MSA).